Rolandisimo/blog/articles/7-out-of-scope-requests.md

 Now, you have created a precedent where SuperSquad can ask the orders team to handle their technical needs.
 Next, SuperSquad needs to handle some analytics events.
 They come to you but you, as expected, are skeptical why do you need to handle this request.
-You do see the value in the task because your team and other teams would also benefit from having analytics.
+You do, however, see the value in the task because your team and other teams would also benefit from having analytics.

 After some deliberation, you understand that no other team has any responsibility to deal with analytics.